Gravitational Collapse: Generalizing Oppenheimer-Snyder and a Conjecture on Horizon Formation Time: Explicit examples

 In this section, we consider the OS collapse for the RN black hole.
 The metric function is given by

 The inner and outer horizons are

 where to have a real value for the charge $ q $, the outer horizon $ R_+ $ must be less than 2.
 It is known that the electromagnetic field modifies the Schwarzschild solution into the RN solution.
 During the collapse, as usual, we assume that the stellar particles do not carry electric charge, so their motion follows geodesics.
 Therefore, they experience the electromagnetic field only through changes in the spacetime metric, not through the Lorentz force.
+Early work on gravitational collapse with charge was studied in~\cite{R2}, considering self-gravitating charged dust with dynamical interior fields.
+Our model follows the OS framework, where a neutral dust star collapsing into a fixed exterior geometry.

-\subsection{$ k = 0 $ case}
+\subsubsection{$ k = 0 $ case}

 The surface radius of the collapsing star can be found by substituting eq.~(\ref{RN}) into (\ref{tsr}), which gives

 where we have expressed $ q $ in terms of $ R_+ $ using eq.~(\ref{RNh}).
 It should be noted that the reality condition for our calculations requires $1-f(R)>0$, or equivalently, the expression under the square root in the above equation must be positive, which gives